rust-lang/blog.rust-lang.org/posts/2020-09-03-Planning-2021-Roadmap.md

 ## Prepare for a possible Rust 2021 Edition

 There is now an [open RFC](https://github.com/rust-lang/rfcs/pull/2966) proposing a plan for the 2021 edition!
 There has been quite a bit of discussion, but we hope to have it merged within the next 6 weeks.
 The plan is for the new edition to be much smaller in scope than Rust 2018.
-It it is expected to include a few minor tweaks to improve language usability, along with the promotion of various style lints so that they will be “deny by default”.
+It it is expected to include a few minor tweaks to improve language usability, along with the promotion of various edition idiom lints (like requiring `dyn Trait` over `Trait`) so that they will be “deny by default”.
 We believe that we are on track for being able to produce an edition in 2021.

 ## Follow-through on in-progress designs and efforts